tflanagan/quickbase.dev/source/index.html.md

 <a href='https://help.quickbase.com/api-guide/setdbvar.html' target='_blank'>Quick Base Documentation</a>

+Use API_SetDBVar to create a database variable (DBVar) or set a value for it.
+If the DBVar already exists, this call overwrites the existing value.

 Parameter | Required | Default | Description
 --------- | -------- | ------- | -----------
 dbid | true | | Application DBID